sensu/sensu-docs/content/sensu-core/0.29/reference/rabbitmq.md

 ### RabbitMQ and SELinux

-If SELinux is enabled on the machine(s) reponsible for running RabbitMQ, you may need to make minor policy changes in order for RabbitMQ (and Erlang) to run successfully.
+If SELinux is enabled on the machine(s) responsible for running RabbitMQ, you may need to make minor policy changes in order for RabbitMQ (and Erlang) to run successfully.